 You will need to pop the first food 1 hour and 30 minutes beforehand then pop each meal every 30 minutes and then go back to the start once you’ve popped the Valencia Meal to keep up the buffs for the full duration of the nodewar.

 For your Elixirs it really depends on your guilds requirements.
-They will probably have a list of what they expect from you.
-There are a lot of elxiirs to choose from but here are some you can use:
+They will probably have a list of what they expect from you or you should ask if you are not sure.
+There are a lot of elixirs to choose from but here are the main ones that are used:

 These are other buffs you can collect and you should get them right before the node war starts (5 minutes before).